Thanks to some really epic summer-like weather recently, I’ve been working on the landscape in the garden and yard

 Aside from looking totally adorable, I think the best thing about this garden-themed reclaimed wood walkway is the fact that you can so easily customize the size desired to suit either large or small gardens.

-I just love how rustically charming it turned out and really adds a touch of garden-junk appeal to the area, don’t you think?
+I just love how rustically charming it turned out and really adds a touch of upcycled salvage appeal to the area, don’t you think?